 Staring at this thrusting impact from the meteor… you can’t help but wonder, how much impact did the meteor make into the Earth?
-Well, it’s tough to see looking from the top-down.
+Well, it’s tough to see looking from the top down.
 Here’s how the Digital Elevation Model (DEM) looks:

 A 3D view could be helpful, but how about a vertical profile?

-In order to graph out topographic profiles, you will have to enable the 3D extension.
+To graph out topographic profiles, you will have to enable the 3D extension.
 You’ll also have to add the 3D toolbar.

 The interpolate line lets you draw a line to analyze the slope and create topographic profiles.

 You’re going to start drawing a line where you want the elevation profile.
-We free hand the line across the meteor crater.
+We free-hand the line across the meteor crater.
 Adding a bit of transparency for reference, here’s where our profile line will plot out the topographic profile: